doriordan/skuber/README.md

 ## Getting Started

+Before you start you should have client access to a functioning Kubernetes cluster, which can be tested by running some basic `kubectl` commands e.g. `kubectl get nodes`.
+If you don't have a Kubernetes cluster that you can use, you can follow the instructions [here](http://kubernetes.io/v1.1/docs/getting-started-guides/README.html) to set one up.

 By default a Skuber client will attempt to connect to the default namespace in the  Kubernetes cluster via a [kubectl proxy](http://kubernetes.io/v1.1/docs/user-guide/kubectl/kubectl_proxy.html) running on `localhost:8001`.
 So just run

 	kubectl proxy&

 on the same host(s) as the client to support this default configuration.

-However alternatively Skuber can configure the request context details (server URL, namespace, authentication etc.) from the same [kubeconfig](http://kubernetes.io/v1.1/docs/user-guide/kubeconfig-file.html) file format used by `kubectl` and other Kubernetes client.
-If you have a working Kubernetes installation, you should already have a kubeconfig file so that you do not need to duplicate your existing configuration, or you can use the standard instructions from your Kubernetes provider to create the required file(s).
+However alternatively Skuber can configure the required details for API requests (cluster API server address, authentication, Kubernetes namespace etc.) from the same [kubeconfig](http://kubernetes.io/v1.1/docs/user-guide/kubeconfig-file.html) file format used by `kubectl` and other Kubernetes client.
+If you can use `kubectl` you should already have a kubeconfig file so that you do not need to duplicate your existing configuration, or you can use the standard instructions from your Kubernetes provider to create the required file(s).

 The $SKUBERCONFIG environment variable must be set in the clients environment before running the client in order for a kubeconfig file to be used.

     export SKUBERCONFIG=file

-The above results ins Skuber configuring itself from the kubeconfig file in the default location *$HOME/.kube/config*
+The above results in Skuber configuring itself from the kubeconfig file in the default location *$HOME/.kube/config*

 Or you can supply a specific path for the config file using a file URL: